MRO–Advanced radiation therapy that’s close to home

-Excluding skin cancers, colorectal cancer is the third most common cancer diagnosed in both men and women.
-Thanks to improvements in prevention, early detection, and treatment, more than a million people in the US count themselves as survivors of colon or rectum cancer (also called colorectal cancer).
+Colorectal cancer is the third most common cancer besides skin cancer found in both men and women.
+But the colon cancer survival rate is fairly high.
+Thanks to improvements in prevention, early detection, and treatment, more than a million people in the US are survivors of colon or rectal cancer.

-Colorectal cancer is the term for cancers found in the colon or the rectum, which make up the large intestine.
-It may also be referred to as bowel cancer.
-Colorectal cancer often begins as a growth called a polyp inside the colon or rectum.
-Colon cancer and rectal cancer are grouped together because they share many characteristics, symptoms, and treatments.
+Colorectal cancer is the term for cancers found in the colon or the rectum, which make up the large intestine; the cancers share many characteristics, symptoms, and treatments.

 Anal cancer forms within the anal canal, just below the rectum.
-These cancers are typically of a different type than colorectal cancers, and are often treated differently (frequently without surgery); the radiotherapy treatment experience with anal cancer is similar to treatment of rectal cancer.
+It’s typically a different type than colorectal cancer, often treated without surgery.
+But the radiotherapy treatment is similar to that of rectal cancer.

 The treatments and side effects of these diseases may impact your quality of life.
-That’s why it’s important to turn to doctors with expertise in colorectal and anal cancers—experts who will work to help you understand the disease and to see if radiation therapy is the right choice for you.
+That’s why it’s important to turn to doctors with expertise in colorectal and anal cancers like the doctors at MRO, who will work to help you understand the disease and to see if radiation therapy is the right choice for you.

 Types of colorectal and anal cancer